libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/multisig_account.md

 # Module `0x1::multisig_account`

-Enhanced multisig account standard on Aptos.
+Enhanced multisig account standard on Libra2.
 This is different from the native multisig scheme support enforced via the account's auth key.

 This module allows creating a flexible and powerful multisig account with seamless support for updating owners